Buffalo Mountain CLOSED per request of land owner

 Buffalo Mountain launch area

-Buffalo Mountain launch areas – West slope launch is just beyond the lower left corner of the photo below.
+Buffalo Mountain launch areas – West slope launch is just beyond the lower left corner of the photo above.

 East Slope launch